Morphology in Flowering Plants

 • Flower: Bisexual, actinomorphic

-• Corolla: Five petals, united; valvate aestivation
+• Corolla: 5 petals, united; valvate aestivation

-• Androecium: Five stamens, epipetalous
+• Androecium: 5 stamens, epipetalous

 • Gynoecium: Bicarpellary, syncarpous; superior ovary, bilocular, many ovules; axile placentation